holtgrewe/tracdox/trac-sphinx/source/Tutorial/SequenceFileIO.rst

         .. includefrags:: core/demos/tutorial/sequence_io/solution1.cpp

 When we want to read a whole sequence (e.g. FASTA or FASTQ) file into memory then we only have to slightly adjust the example from above.
-For example, here is how we can read a whole FASTQ file into memory using the function :dox:`RecordReader#read read` into [dox:StringSet StringSets] of :dox:`CharString CharStrings` and [dox:Dna5String Dna5Strings].
+For example, here is how we can read a whole FASTQ file into memory using the function :dox:`RecordReader#read read` into :dox:`StringSet StringSets` of :dox:`CharString CharStrings` and :dox:`Dna5String Dna5Strings`.

 .. warning::